Want to receive our newsletter? Subscribe NOW!

 CANGO Organizational Chart

 The General Assembly is the primary decision-making body of the Canadian Network of NGOs.
-It is composed of all recognised CANGO Network Partners, each holding equal status.
-At present, it is composed of 18 Partners.
-The General Assembly meets every 3 months.
+It is composed of all recognized CANGO Network Partners, each holding equal status.
+At present, it is composed of 20 Partners.
+The General Assembly meets every two months at the Ethiopian Canada Cooperation Office (ECCO) or at members’ offices as required.

 Any decisions concerning the structure of CANGO, its resources or its mandate are the sole responsibility of the General Assembly.
 Decisions are to be made by consensus whenever possible and are decided by a majority vote if necessary.
 The General Assembly is the last instance of conflict resolution within CANGO.
 Any conflicts arising among the Network Partners in other elements of CANGO may be brought to the General Assembly for review.

-The role of Network Lead is held by one person.
-The Network Lead is appointed by a majority vote of the CANGO General Assembly for a period of 12 months.
+The role of Network Lead (Chair) is held by one organization, at the Country Director or Representative level.
+The Network Lead is appointed by nomination or volunteering of an organization and decided through group consensus (a majority vote if required) of the CANGO General Assembly.
 All members of CANGO are eligible to hold this position.
-Mr. Tibebu Bekele, Country Director, HOPE International, is presently the Network Lead.
+Daniel Leonard, Country Representative for the Mennonite Central Committee (MCC), is presently the Network Lead (Chair) until June 2012 after which Right to Play (RTP) will rotate to the position of Network Lead (currently Vice Chair).

-The Network Lead is primarily responsible to chair General Assembly meetings, represent the best interests of CANGO whenever and however possible, maintain open communications with CIDA representatives in Ethiopia, supervise and support the implementation of decisions made by the General Assembly, contact the membership whenever opportunities present themselves to the Network and to represent CANGO Network Partners to external stakeholders, upholding the interests of the Canadian Network of NGOs.
+The Network Lead is primarily responsible to chair General Assembly meetings, sits on the Management Committee (described below) and represents the best interests of CANGO whenever and however possible.
+The Network Lead (and Coordinator) also maintains open communications with CIDA representatives in Ethiopia, supervises and supports the implementation of decisions made by the General Assembly and Management Committee, and represents CANGO Network Partners to external stakeholders, upholding the interests of the Canadian Network of NGOs.

 Previous Network Leads:

-The Management Committee is presently composed of the following four members:The objective of the CANGO Coordinator is to assist member organisations in achieving their objectives of sharing information, promoting cooperation and enhancing collective action.
-Specific objectives are set out in the CANGO Annual Plan.
+The Management Committee is presently composed of the following three members:The objective of the CANGO Coordinator is to assist member organizations in achieving their objectives of sharing information, promoting cooperation and enhancing collective action.
+Specific objectives are set out in an Annual Coordinator Work Plan.

 The Coordinator’s key responsibilities are to:

-Recognising the importance of Canadian interests in the achievement of CANGO goals and objectives, the Network Partners are determined on preserving a Canadian representation.
+Recognizing the importance of Canadian interests in the achievement of CANGO goals and objectives, the Network Partners are determined on preserving a Canadian representation.
 This offers the possibilities of improved communications with Federal Canadian institutions, CANGO representation at critical events or functions and closer linkages with Canadian constituents.
-The CANGO Network Partners therefore affirm their desire to identify a Canada Focal-Person to act on their behalf in Canada, whenever circumstances require.
+The CANGO Network Partners identified the need for a Canada-based Focal-Person to act on their behalf in Canada, when circumstances require.

 The Canada Focal-Person shall: